History of tattooing: United States

 The earliest appearance of tattoos on women during this period were in the circus in the late 19th century.
 These "Tattooed Ladies" were covered – with the exception of their faces, hands, necks, and other readily visible areas – with various images inked into their skin.
 To lure the crowd, the earliest ladies, like Betty Broadbent and Nora Hildebrandt told tales of captivity; they usually claimed to have been taken hostage by Native Americans that tattooed them as a form of torture.
 However, by the late 1920s the sideshow industry was slowing and by the late 1990s the last tattooed lady was out of business.
+Few people would have tattoos in the 1920s other than sailors and criminals, and while some women would get cosmetic tattoos, this would tend to be kept in secrecy due to tattoos at the time being regarded as deeply associated with criminal activity.
+In the mid 1930s, however, a dramatic boom would occur for the tattoo industry following the passage of the Social Security Act, with numerous people opting to memorize their social security numbers by having them tattooed.
 In 1936, 1 in 10 Americans had a tattoo of some form.
+A significant boom in the tattoo industry would also take place during World War II, with the rise of Sailor Jerry and war time ink.
+However, tattoos would again be regarded as "bad" by the start of the 1950s.
 In the late 1950s, tattoos were greatly influenced by several artists, in particular Lyle Tuttle, Cliff Raven, Don Nolan, Zeke Owens and Spider Webb.
 A second generation of artists, trained by the first, continued these traditions into the 1970s, and included artists such as Bob Roberts, Jamie Summers, Jack Rudy and Don Ed Hardy.
 Tattooing in the federal Indian boarding school system was commonly practiced during the 1960s and 1970s.
 Such tattoos often took the form of small markings or initials and were often used as a form of resistance; a way to reclaim one's body.